ryuji-konishi/AplacChat/frontend/README Setup frontend on MacOS.md

 There are following environment variables that are specific to APLaC Chat front-end application.
 * CHAT_EMBED_URL - The URL which points to the chat frame page that is designed to be embedded into the parent page using iframe HTML tag.
 * CHAT_INFER_URL - The URL which plays a role of APLaC Chat inference API.
 This URL receives POST requests with text, and returns the resulted text which is the result of NMT Inference.
+* MYSQL_CONNECTION_APPDB - The DB connection string to access to the application DB on MySQL.

 The above environment variables are set by Visual Studio Code when you debug locally, and set in command terminal when it goes on production.